matthewjkang/ETL-Pipeline-1/README.md

 # Take Home Exercise
-At Voltaiq, a big portion of our job is being able to create and develop importers for various types of customer data.
+A big portion of our job is being able to create and develop importers for various types of customer data.
 In this exercise, you will be tasked with creating a basic importer that allows you to import data files in various formats.

 1. Each file import should be able to be triggered with a single function call.
 2. For as many of the test files complete the following.